nbondarczuk/oppapi/README.md

 approach it can be easily deployed on any modern cloud platform: Azure, AWS, Google.
 The only blocking point is the costs as K8S is not for free.

-## Extra
+## Extras

 ### Authentication and security

 It is base on X-API-KEY.
 A temporary random key is stored in the config.yaml and the same one is used in the run scripts.
+A better solution shall be provided, JWT, Oauth, etc.
+This will cause maintnance of more complex data model and as such it is out of scope right wow.

 ### Audit trail